 Thailand will welcome you with a smile as golden as her idyllic beaches and glittering temples.
 Loved the world over, each year millions flock to her shores to experience a fascinating fusion of history, culture, sophistication, relaxation, and full-on fun.
 From the bustling city of Bangkok to the picture-perfect island of Phuket, read on to discover all you need to know about this enchanting country.

-Discover everything you need to know about Thailand.
+Discover all you need to know about Thailand before you go.

 What To Expect

-We partner with the best hotels and resorts to offer you the perfect place to recuperate in luxury after your surgery.
+We partner with the best hotels and resorts in Bangkok and Phuket, so you can recuperate in luxury after your surgery.